-- Noise and vibration-Development would increase existing traffic levels and associated noise.
-Future freight projects would not be expected to cause higher vibration levels than the existing conditions. - Air quality and greenhouse gases-Development would lead to increases in emissions of SO2, particulate matter smaller than or equal to 10 microns in diameter (PM10), and PM{2.5}.
+- Air quality and greenhouse gases-Development would lead to increases in emissions of sulfur dioxide, particulate matter smaller than or equal to 10 microns in diameter, and particulate matter smaller than or equal to 2.5 microns in diameter.
 These emissions are commonly generated from power plants and other industrial facilities, which are expected to increase along with population and economic growth.
 Total emissions for volatile organic compounds, carbon monoxide, and nitrogen oxides would decrease as a result of improvements in on-road vehicle engine technology, fuel efficiency, and turnover in older, more heavily polluting vehicles. - EMF and EMI-The generation of EMF and EMI would increase in association with additional electricity use and radio frequency communications. - Public utilities and energy-Growing energy demands would require additional electricity generation and transmission capacity, and greater VMT would increase petroleum demands. - Biological and aquatic resources-Habitat loss and degradation and species population decline would continue or worsen from changes in land use, vehicle strikes, pollution, and noise and light. - Hydrology and water resources-Development would potentially result in impacts on drainage patterns and stormwater runoff. - Hazardous materials and waste-Development would continue to use or potentially disturb hazardous materials or wastes. - Socioeconomics and communities-Planned projects would result in changes to the local economy and improvements to the highway, aviation, conventional passenger rail, freight rail, and port systems.
 Development and infrastructure projects could disrupt or divide established communities as a result of increase traffic congestion increased noise and vibration, degradation of visual quality, and increased health and safety risks. - Parks, recreation, and open space-The demand for parks, recreation, and open-space resources would increase as a result of increasing population.
 Future park and recreational improvements and expansion would help to relieve the strain on existing facilities and minimize impacts on parks, recreational facilities, and open-space resources. - Aesthetics and visual quality-Development would continue to change visual character of many locations from rural to urban. - Cultural resources-Changes in land use and ground disturbance from infrastructure improvements would have the potential to disturb unknown archaeological resources and result in the demolition, destruction, relocation, or alteration of historic architectural resources or their settings.
 Existing land would be converted for residential, commercial, and industrial development, as well as for transportation infrastructure, to accommodate future growth, potentially disturbing archaeological sites.
-Planned development projects would likely include various forms of mitigation to address impacts on archaeological and built resources. - Geology, soils, and seismicity-Construction and operation of infrastructure and development projects would pose risks to public safety by creating the potential for property damage caused by geologic and seismic hazards. - Safety and security-The demand for law enforcement, fire, and emergency services would change and coincide with the anticipated population growth and the results of industrial, residential, and commercial development.
+Planned development projects would likely include various forms of mitigation to address impacts on archaeological and built resources.

+- Geology, soils, and seismicity-Construction and operation of infrastructure and development projects would pose risks to public safety by creating the potential for property damage caused by geologic and seismic hazards. - Safety and security-The demand for law enforcement, fire, and emergency services would change and coincide with the anticipated population growth and the results of industrial, residential, and commercial development.